Skip to main content

 Develop policy solutions

-In Canada, food insecurity is growing because people cannot afford to eat.
-This crisis requires a multi-faceted response.
 That’s why we work with community food organizations, research and sector partners to advance progressive income and social policies that address the root causes of food insecurity.

 • people speaking outline